-The First-tier Tribunal (Charity) (the Tribunal) recently decided not to recognise Cambridgeshire Target Shooting Association (CTSA) as a charity.
+The First-tier Tribunal (Charity) recently decided not to recognise Cambridgeshire Target Shooting Association (CTSA) as a charity.

 The principal issue was whether target shooting was a sport for charity law purposes.
 The "advancement of amateur sport" was introduced as a charitable purpose in the Charities Act 2006, with "sport" being defined as "sports or games which promote health by involving physical and mental skill or exertion".